HOW-TO GUIDES

 Pro Tip

-If multiple decks are planned with multiple heights, try to make all of the steps the same height or at least close to the same height.
-This will give consistency through the decks so one does not feel different than the others.
-In some instances, the step from one deck to the other will not be over the maximum stair height and will not need a box step.
+If you’re planning to build multiple decks with multiple heights, try to make all of the steps the same height or close to the same height.
+This will provide consistency through the decks so one does not feel different than the others.
+In some instances, the step from one deck to the other will be short enough that you will not need to add a box step at all.

 Step 2: Determine if you will install your transition box before or after the decking installation.

-A framed box step can be installed before or after the decking has been installed.
-If you opt to install your framed box step before the decking, proper blocking will need to be installed where all deck ends will be meeting the box step.
-Proper blocking will need to be installed to support the box step on top of the frame.
-If installing the box step after the decking, the blocking for the decking ends will not be needed.
-However, support blocking will be required.
-In this case, the decking was installed, and then the box step was placed on top of it.
+You can install a framed box step before or after the decking has been installed.
+If you opt to install your framed box step before the decking, proper blocking will need to be installed where all deck ends will be meeting the box step to support it on top of the frame.

 Once all of the necessary transition boxes are attached, your multi-level framing is complete.